abisop/nuttx-docs/en/components/filesystem/mnemofs.md

 ### Journal Flush

 The latest master node revision is the most useful out of the revisions.
-As in CoW it's prudent to update the FS tree from bottom up, the root is the last one to get updated in the case of a journal flush.
+As in CoW it\'s prudent to update the FS tree from bottom up, the root is the last one to get updated in the case of a journal flush.

 The logs are just location updates.
 So, when a journal flush occurs, it will update the locations of all the children in the parent.
 This updates the parent, and then this update goes through the same procedure as any other update.

-This is why it's best to start the flush operation when the journal is filled up over a certain limit, instead of waiting it to be full.
+This is why it\'s best to start the flush operation when the journal is filled up over a certain limit, instead of waiting it to be full.
 Why?
 Any log of a parent makes any log of its children written **before** it useless, as the updated location of the parent can be read to get the